 - Previous stroke or TIA -- Your stroke risk goes up if already had one or mini-stroke (TIA).

-Reducing your risk though diet:
+Reducing your risk though diet and food:

 - A study published in the journal Stroke found that drinking one cup of coffee per day can decrease stroke risk by up to 20%.